moonyoulove/translate-rpgmaker-plugin/README.md

 ```
 node ./translate.js [options] <plugin>
 ```
-Or use use this command in anywhere:
+Or use use this command in anywhere(when installing globally):
 ```
-npx translate-rpgmaker-plugin [options] <plugin>
+translate-rpgmaker-plugin [options] <plugin>
 ```
 Or use single executable app:
 ```